lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 ‘Bioinformatics for Human Genetics’.
 We would also like to thank Nick Moshgat for testing and providing feedback on our package during development.

+ChatGPT 4o was used to support changes in v1.2.0.